ropensci/rgbif/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 7 reverse dependencies.
+* I have run R CMD check on the 8 reverse dependencies.
   (Summary at <https://github.com/ropensci/rgbif/blob/master/revdep/README.md>).
-Two notes were found and were unrelated to this package; one for non-ASCII characters and another for a package not available which has been archived on CRAN.
+Two notes were found and were unrelated to this package; both for non-ASCII characters.

 --------